 Save this list of kids lunch recipes to make packing and serving healthy kids lunches easy each week.
-With make-ahead and freezer-friendly options to serve to the kids at home or packed.
+With make-ahead and freezer-friendly options to serve to the kids at home or packed, these ideas will take some of the challenge out of the midday meal (or I hope they will at least!).

 Kids Lunch Recipes

-Making healthy foods ahead of time for lunch is one of the best ways to ensure our kids are eating well throughout the week.
+Making healthy foods ahead of time for lunch is one of the best ways to ensure our kids are eating well throughout the week—and that we’re not scrambling for lunch when everyone is hungry.
 These recipes are great to meal prep and they can be served to toddlers and big kids alike.
 And even if you don’t find time ahead to make these recipes, you can prepare them in the morning or right before lunch to serve up a healthy meal.

 Lunch Ideas for Kids at Home